-School staff are present to open and close car doors and to assist students onto the sidewalk.
+Safety Patrol is present to open and close car doors and to assist students onto the sidewalk.

 Please allow your child to walk to class without you after the first day of school.
-The sooner this independence is begun, the quicker your child will master other important preliminary steps in learning and developing independence and self-confidence.
+The sooner this independence is begun, the quicker your child will master other important preliminary steps in learning and develop independence and self-confidence.